 - You feel less critical of yourself and others.

 We can develop these skills through daily meditation, short practices worked into everyday life, yoga, or dozens of other practices.
 Mindfulness therapy can help us identify methods for consciously using our amazing minds and bodies for the benefit of ourselves, others, and indeed the whole planet.

 Under the Meditation section of this website, you will find some simple instructions for learning to practice mindfulness.

-For information on courses in mindfulness practice in Washtenaw County, visit the website of the Ann Arbor Center for Mindfulness.
-You may also be interested in the Ann Arbor Open Meditation group that offers drop-in meditation sessions on Thursday evenings from 7:30 to 8:30 pm.
-They are located at the Lotus Center at 2711 Carpenter Rd. in Ann Arbor.
-Washtenaw Community College and the Ann Arbor Rec and Ed program also offer meditation classes.
+For information on drop-in meditation sessions in Washtenaw County, visit the website of the Ann Arbor Center for Mindfulness.
+You may also be interested in the meditation course offered by the Zen Buddhist Temple in Ann Arbor.
+The Ann Arbor Rec and Ed program also offers meditation classes.